chrlutz/apt-repos/docs/Configuration.md

 As in *.suites*-files, the **order** in which *repo_descriptions* are defined is important as well (see above).
 For suites derived from *repo_description*s, the following rules are applied:

 * *repo_descriptions* are scanned in the order as defined in the *.repos* file, but after *.suite*-files (so suites defined in *.repos*-files always have a higher order than suites from *.suites*-files).
-* Suites derived from a *repo_description* are ordered in alphabetical order by their suitename.
+* Suites derived from a *repo_description* are ordered in the following way:
+    * if the key *Suites* is given, the order as defined in the list under the key *Suites* is used
+    * if *Scan* is used, suites are added in alphabetical order by their suitename
+    * in case of a combination of *Suites* and *Scan*, suites derived from *Suites* are first added, then scanned suites.

 A *repo_description* is a json object (something between "{ }") or in other words a set of key-value pairs.
 The following example shows all available keys, but typically one would only specify the really required keys (the most keys are optional):